Your rights and responsibilities

 Should you or your designated guardian, advocate or representative feel at any time that your rights have been violated, please dial 919-938-7121 and speak to the compliance officer.

-Johnston Health views health care as a partnership between you and your caregivers.
+UNC Health Johnston views health care as a partnership between you and your caregivers.
 We respect your rights, values and dignity.
 We also ask that you recognize the responsibilities that come with being a patient, both for your own well-being as well as for that of your fellow patients and caregivers.
 Please read and exercise these rights and responsibilities as outlined here.

 - You have the right to safe, high-quality medical care without discrimination that is compassionate and respects personal dignity, values and beliefs.